 - selection of appropriate controls

 - selection of appropriate PPE

 The organization's occupational health and safety policy should be a statement of principles and general rules which serve as guides to action.
 Senior management must be committed to ensuring that the policy and procedures are carried out.
 PPE programs must be, and must be seen to have equal importance with all other organizational policies, procedures, and programs.

-In the introductory phase, a program must be planned carefully, developed fully and implemented methodically.
-It should be introduced gradually and in phases.
-The intention should be stated and time allowed for workers to become accustomed to wearing the PPE.
+A program must be planned carefully, developed fully and implemented methodically.
 The beneficial effects of the program should be publicized widely, and the target date set well ahead for compliance.
-Time should be allowed for workers to comply with the program, with no enforcement action taken until the target date.
-After the program is introduced, but only after adequate consultations with the workers and their representatives, the use of PPE may become a required condition of employment.
+If the use of PPE is new, time should be allowed for workers to choose a style that fits best, to become accustomed to wearing PPE, and comply with the program, with no enforcement action taken until the target date.

 The protection provided will be dramatically reduced if workers remove the PPE for even short periods of time.
 The loss of protection during the periods when the PPE is not worn may easily outweigh the protection when it is used.